How to Fold a Quilt for Storage

 How to Fold a Quilt for a Quilt Ladder

-40+ Quilt Label Wording Ideas for Gifted Quilts
+80+ Quilt Label Wording Ideas for Gifted Quilts

-The Stress Free Guide to Machine Washing a Quilt
+The Stress-Free Guide to Washing Your Quilts

 I like the bias folding for quilt storage. but, what about storing them in cloth bags like pillow cases for seasonal storage or long term?